famer/Pro-Places/README.md

 License
 -------------------

-Content of this license is a subject of change.
+Content of this license is a subject to change.

 This source is a codebase of [Pro Places iOS Application](https://itunes.apple.com/us/app/pro-places/id948166579) further denoted as Software.